mpdf/mpdf.github.io/reference/mpdf-functions/setdisplaypreferences.md

 : This parameter takes a string containing any one or more of the possible values separated by any characters (e.g. comma, forward slash or space).

-  All the options start as <span class="smallblock">FALSE</span>, and can only be set <span class="smallblock">TRUE</span> by this command.
+  All the options start as `false`, and can only be set `true` by this command.
 Each setting is added to those previously set.

   **Values** (case-sensitive)